I’ve been reading

 During his travels, the young hero meets an orphan who claims to be the greatest thief in Japan.

 61. Oishinbo by TETSU KARIYA AND AKIRA HANASAKI

-No matter how some perceive
+No matter how some perceive anime and

 Oishinbo tells the story of a rather boorish and outspoken journalist who gives his heart to a special passion: cooking!